ferrance/open-scales-project/spyderco-manix/readme.md

 This is a one-sided scale.
-I prep this with blue painters tape on one side, then use superglue to secure it to some waste board of the same size as the scale.
+I prep this with blue painters tape on one side, then use superglue to secure it to some waste board of the same width as the scale but a little taller.

-Because this scale barely fits in 1.5", it needs to be lined up exactly.
+Because this scale barely fits in the 1.5" stock I am using, it needs to be lined up exactly.
 Put a bit in and lower it below the stock near the bottom left edge.
 Position the stock so it touches the bit and lightly secure the left edge.
 Then move the bit to the